Anglo-Saxon paganism: Priests

+Kings

 Germanic pagan society was structured hierarchically, under a tribal chieftain or cyning ("king") who at the same time acted as military leader, high judge and high priest.
 The tribe was bound together by a code of customary proper behaviour or sidu regulating the contracts (ǣ) and conflicts between the individual families or sibbs within the tribe.
 The aristocratic society arrayed below the king included the ranks of ealdormann, þeġn, hēahġerēfa and ġerēfa.

 Offices at the court included that of the þyle and the sċop.
 The title of hlāford ("lord") denoted the head of any household in origin and expressed the relation to allegiance between a follower and his leader.
 Early Anglo-Saxon warfare had many aspects of endemic warfare typical of tribal warrior societies.
 It was based on retainers bound by oath to fight for their lords who in turn were obliged to show generosity to their followers.

-The pagan Anglo-Saxons inherited the common Germanic institution of sacral kingship.
+The traditional idea was that the pagan Anglo-Saxons inherited the common Germanic institution of sacral kingship.
 A king (cyning) was elected from among eligible members of a royal family or cynn by the witena ġemōt, an assembly of an elite that replaced the earlier folkmoot, which was the equivalent of the Germanic thing, the assembly of all free men.
 The person elected was usually the son of the last king.
 Tribal kingship came to an end in the 9th century with the hegemony of Wessex culminating in a unified kingdom of England by the 10th century.
 The cult of kingship was central to pagan Anglo-Saxon society.
 The king was equivalent to the position of high priest.
 By his divine descent he represented or indeed was the "luck" of the people.
 The central importance of the institution of kingship is illustrated by the twenty-six synonyms for "king" employed by the Beowulf poet.

 The title of Bretwalda appears to have conveyed the status of some sort of formal or ceremonial overlordship over Britain, but it is uncertain whether it predates the 9th century, and if it does, what, if any, prerogatives it carried.
 Patrick Wormald interprets it as "less an objectively realised office than a subjectively perceived status" and emphasises the partiality of its usage in favour of Southumbrian kings.